-These challenges aren’t theoretical – they show up in real situations every day.
+These challenges aren’t theoretical.
+They appear in real situations every day.
 The four casefiles below bring these to life, covering common gaps between what happens in practice and what HMRC will be looking for; the underlying assumptions; and what good evidence really looks like.

 Casefile 1: Tax as an afterthought